-Glucose is used in the human body for energy to perform all essential functions for a neuron all the way to a cellular level.
+Glucose is used in the human body as energy to perform all essential functions, from a neuron to the cellular level.
 Normally, the pancreas is the major organ responsible for regulating blood sugar levels in the body.
-When somebody eats a meal, glucose is transported in the blood stream which signals the pancreas to releases insulin, helping glucose move into the cells to be used as energy.
+When somebody eats a meal, glucose is transported in the bloodstream which signals the pancreas to releases insulin, helping glucose move into the cells to be used as energy.
 If blood sugar levels become too high, the body will signal the pancreas to release insulin and the liver to convert glucose to glycogen.
 If blood sugars are too low, signals will be sent to the pancreas to stop releasing insulin, and secrete glucagon which is produced by alpha cells.
 The liver stops converting glucose to glycogen due to the release of glucagon from the pancreas.
 These are all counter regulations to maintain blood sugar levels.
 Not everyone has the ability to regulate blood sugar levels normally.
 These will be discussed in detail later on.

 Hypoglycemia Explained (Low Blood Sugar)

 Type 1 Diabetes

 Hypoglycemia is experienced in people with both type one and type two diabetes.
 People with type one diabetes do not produce insulin.
 Hypoglycemia experienced by people with type one diabetes is usually a result of elevated exogenous (def. taken in from outside) insulin from inaccurate dosing, intentional overdose, or a mismatch between carbohydrate intake and insulin dosing.